Threats:

 Nests and Colonies:

-House flies neither nest or colonize.
-However, it has been estimated that under optimal conditions, one pair of mating flies could potentially produce as many as 191,010,000,000,000,000,000 (191 quintillion) offspring between the months of April and October.
+House flies neither nest nor colonize.
+However, it has been estimated that under optimal conditions, one pair of mating flies could potentially produce as many as 191,010,000,000,000,000,000 (191 quintillion) offspring between April and October.

-Flies develop in large number quite commonly, especially in places like poultry farms, dairy farms and other similar farms.
-A structure stationed nearby such a farm or other favorable environment, may see heavy infestations suddenly and for an extended period.
-Often, those situations are very difficult to control since the source of infestation is out of your control.
+Flies develop in large numbers quite commonly, especially in places like poultry, dairy, and other similar farms.
+A structure stationed nearby, such as a farm or other favorable environment, may see heavy infestations suddenly and for an extended period.
+Often, those situations are tough to eliminate since the source of the infestation is out of your control.

 Preventative Measures: